Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Clone Replace"				"1"

-			// The type that the Mutant Tank's clone.
+			// The type of the Mutant Tank's clone.
+			// Note: Chosen types that also have the Clone ability will be replaced with the Mutant Tank's own type to prevent bugs.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// -1: OFF, use current type.